5. Measure results and review

 The most simplistic and cost-effective way to evaluate your TV activity is to track your performance (sales, web traffic, likes, etc.) vs. tv activity.
 By the time your campaign has started you should have received a full list of when your TV advert will be aired, including an estimate of how many people will be viewing.

-Alternatively, post campaign, a simple Google trends report overlaid with your TV activity is an excellent indication of how much online interest your TV activity has generated as indicated below with this example from Dollar Shave Club.
+Alternatively, post campaign, a simple Google trends report overlaid with your TV activity is an excellent indication of how much online interest your TV activity has generated.

 There are a number of tools and systems available that will help you evaluate your TV activity.
 One such tool is Adalyser, a data analysis and reporting tool for advertisers and media agencies who want to view and share performance of marketing.
 Adalyser subscribers gain insight from their data; they can analyse data, visualise and share results easily and optimise media spend.